pinpt/changelog/README.md

 ```

 ### Building a new theme

+If you're using the npm global version, you can replace `npm run` below with `changelog-theme`.

 If you'd like to customize the look-and-feel of your generated site, you can develop a new theme.
 First, copy the default theme under the directory `src/theme/default` and create a new folder such as `src/theme/mytheme`.
 Take care to only modify the files in the theme directory as we only accept HTML and CSS files when uploading your theme.